cs401-fall2022/lesson23-MesaGreear/README.md

 - [#](https://stackoverflow.com/questions/2825856/html-button-to-not-submit-form)
 Have a button inside a form not 'activate' the form
 - [#](https://stackoverflow.com/questions/387736/how-to-stop-event-propagation-with-inline-onclick-attribute)
-How to stop propogation with the onclick attribute
+How to stop propagation with the onclick attribute
 - [#](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate)
 Animating with JS
 - [#](https://stackoverflow.com/questions/9183381/how-to-have-click-event-only-fire-on-parent-div-not-children)